carsten-klaffke/send-intent/README.md

 This is the function started when an application is open by URL.

-Also, make sure you use SendIntent as a listener.
+Make sure to register the following event-listener.
 Otherwise you will miss the event fired in the plugin:

 ```js
 window.addEventListener("sendIntentReceived", () => {